jdede/inet-showcases/_docs/wireless/ieee802154/index.md

 ## Goals

-IEEE 802.15.4 is a widely used standard for wireless sensor networks (WSNs.)
+IEEE 802.15.4 is a widely used standard for wireless sensor networks.
 INET has support for simulating various IEEE 802.15.4 physical and MAC layers.
-This showcase demonstrates the available IEEE 802.15.4 models available in INET.
-It contains one/two example simulation/s which feature wireless sensor networks.
+This showcase demonstrates the narrow band IEEE 802.15.4 model available in INET.
+It contains one example simulation which features a wireless sensor network.

 INET version: `4.0`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/wireless/ieee802154" target="_blank">`inet/showcases/wireless/ieee802154`</a>

 ## The model

-- about ieee 802154 modes, topology, fdds and rdds
+- about ieee 802154 modes, topology, ffds and rfds
 - about the inet implementation
 - the scenario
 - the configuration

-IEEE 802.15.4 is a standard that defines the physical layer and MAC layer of low-rate wireless personal area networks (LR-WPANs).
+IEEE 802.15.4 is a standard that defines the physical layer and media access control (MAC) layer of low-rate wireless personal area networks (LR-WPANs).
 LR-WPANs are low power, low throughput communication networks, which can be used for creating wireless sensor networks (WSNs), Internet-of-things applications, etc.
 A brief overview of the standard follows. `TODO: if it turns out to be short, this is not needed`

 The IEEE 802.15.4 standard defines multiple physical layer specifications (PHYs), based on different modulations, such as Direct Sequence Spread Spectrum (DSSS), Chirp Spread Spectrum (CSS), Ultra-wideband (UWB).
 It defines a CSMA-CA or ALOHA MAC-layer protocol as well.